 Cross-browser compatibility testing is an area that requires a lot of attention.
 The good news is that there are tools that can help with the task.
 Such include LambdaTest, Selenium, Sauce Labs, and Perfecto.

-Unit tests a critical component in the development cycle.
+Unit tests are a critical component in the development cycle.
 Developers get information on code execution.
 They can also get insights on metrics on statement execution.
 Many developers place a lot of trust in the quality of the code.

 But, they may not be able to vet every single line of the code each time.
 In the end, they rely on what they expect to happen.
 They may miss errors or testing requirements without even knowing it is happening.